Adam Kirby

-Adam Kirby (born August 1988) is a Group 1-winning British jockey.
+Adam Kirby (born August 1988) is a retired Group 1-winning British jockey.

 He was brought up in Kirtling near Newmarket, on the Cambridgeshire/Suffolk border, where he still lives, and started riding out for James Fanshawe aged 12.
 He served his apprenticeship with Michael Wigham in Newmarket and won with his first professional ride on Broughton Knows at Lingfield on 1 October 2004.

 In his early career, he became first jockey to Walter Swinburn until Swinburn quit training.
 For Swinburn, he won the prestigious handicap, the John Smith's Cup, at York in 2006.
 Sprint handicapper Out After Dark also gave him some early big victories, including the 2005 Portland Handicap at Doncaster.

 Over the next few years, he steadily picked up more winners.
 He rode over a hundred winners in both 2011 and 2012, and became the 2012/13 all-weather champion, with 91 winners, after finishing third the previous two seasons.
 In 2011, he also built a partnership with top-class miler Excelebration, riding him four times and winning two Group 2s.

 In 2013, he teamed up with Lethal Force, the horse which took his career to a higher level.
 Trained by Clive Cox, the grey gave Kirby his first Group 1 win in the Diamond Jubilee Stakes at Royal Ascot.
 The horse then become one of the sprint stars of the year with an all the way, course record-breaking victory in the July Cup at Newmarket Racecourse, giving Kirby his biggest win to date.
 The same day he won the Bunbury Cup on Field of Dream.